julien040/anyquery/website/src/content/docs/docs/reference/Commands/anyquery_completion.md

 ---
 title: anyquery completion
-description: Learn how to use the anyquery completion command in AnyQuery.
+description: Learn how to use the anyquery completion command in Anyquery.
 ---

 Generate the autocompletion script for the specified shell